- 30 May 2022

-The Review will consider how effective the legal provisions have been in meeting their objectives to:
+The Review considered how effective the legal provisions had been in meeting their objectives to:

 - facilitate information sharing, and enable certain organisations to obtain consolidated and up-to-date information from a Central Information Point, for the purposes of establishing, assessing and managing risks of family violence

 - promote service coordination to maximise the safety of people who have experienced family violence, prevent and reduce family violence to the extent possible, and promote the accountability of perpetrators of family violence

 - provide a framework for achieving consistency in family violence risk identification, assessment and management.